hazardfn/valvex/README.md

 Valid events:

+* {queue_crossover, Q, NuQ} - Triggered when a crossover occurs, Q is the old queue and NuQ is the new queue.
 * {queue_started, Q} - Triggered on start_link
 * {queue_popped, Q} - Triggered when pop is called
 * {queue_popped_r, Q} - Triggered when pop_r is called